assafyaron/compilation/README.md

 # Compilation Course Project
 This repository contains a series of exercises that gradually build a full compiler for the L programming language, targeting MIPS32 assembly.
-The project is organized into five exercises, each representing a critical compilation stageץ
+The project is organized into five exercises, each representing a critical compilation stage.

 ## Project Structure